YA-shiKa/book-review-platform/README.md

 The frontend is built using React.js and Tailwind CSS.
 The UI allows users to:

-- View Books: Display a paginated list of books with filters (by genre and author).
+- View Books: Display a list of books with filters (by genre and author).

 - Add Books: Only authenticated users can add new books.